 Fragments of a Fictional Place

-Our first Designer in Residence is Simon Meek, mixed-media storyteller and founder of Glasgow-based games studio The Secret Experiment.
+Our first Designer in Residence was Simon Meek, a mixed-media storyteller and founder of Glasgow-based games studio The Secret Experiment.
 His most recent work, a surreal noir video game called Beckett, also features in our Scottish Design Galleries.

-Simon will be developing an experimental work of fiction called Fragments of a Fictional Place.
-Presented as a unique array of digital artefacts, performances and print, each element will depict an event from within an entirely made-up, yet knowingly-familiar, Scottish town.
+Simon developed an experimental work of fiction called Fragments of a Fictional Place.
+Presented as a unique array of digital artefacts, performances and print, each element depicted an event from within an entirely made-up, yet knowingly-familiar, Scottish town.

-With an emphasis on physicality and audience interaction, Simon will be writing and designing short-form dramas as a collection of experimental interactive works, and plans to make the experience available as a digital download.
+With an emphasis on physicality and audience interaction, Simon wrote and designed short-form dramas as a collection of experimental interactive works.

-This residency is supported by The National Theatre of Scotland’s Citizen of Nowhere project.
+This residency was supported by The National Theatre of Scotland’s Citizen of Nowhere project.